isjhar/react-playground/README.md

 # React Playground

-This project that I use when exploring or prototyping something.
+I use this project for exploring or prototyping something.
 Check examples folder to check the detail.

 # Example